h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 4. Interpret the model
 5. Deploy the scoring pipeline

 Besides, you can diagnose a model, transform another dataset, score the model against another dataset and manage your data in Projects.
 This tutorial's focus will be on steps 1 - 4.
 We will cover Driverless AI's other aspects in other tutorials found in the Driverless AI learning path.
-We will start with loading the data.
+We will start with step 1: load data.

 <p align="center">
     <img src='assets/typical-driverless-ai-workflow.jpg' ></img>